Utah Month-to-Month Lease Agreement

 Required Notice To End a Month-to-Month Rental in Utah

-Utah lets both the landlord or tenant terminate a month-to-month lease with at least 15 days of advance notice.
-In general, any reason that isn’t landlord retaliation is a legal and valid grounds for ending a month-to-month lease.
+Utah lets both the landlord or tenant end a month-to-month lease with at least 15 days of advance notice.
+In general, it’s valid to end a month-to-month lease for any reason that isn’t landlord retaliation.

 Utah requires written notice to end a month-to-month lease.
-There are particular notice delivery requirements, which require hand delivery, registered or certified mail, or similarly direct and reliable methods.
+There are specific notice delivery requirements.
+The landlord must use hand delivery, registered or certified mail, or similarly direct and reliable methods.

 Required Notice To Raise the Rent on a Utah Month-to-Month Lease

-Utah has no particular notice requirement specified for a rent increase, which means it’s reasonable in most cases for a landlord to follow the 15-day guideline for termination and other types of lease change.
+Utah doesn’t set a specific notice requirement before raising the rent.
+This means it’s reasonable in most cases for a landlord to follow the state 15-day guideline for termination and other types of lease change.

 Eviction in Utah Month-to-Month Rentals

-Utah tenants may face eviction for violating a month-to-month lease or remaining on the property after the notice period allowed by a valid termination.
+Utah tenants may get evicted if they violate lease terms or stay on the property after the notice period allowed by a valid termination.
 Evictions in Utah typically take one to four months.

 For more information on the eviction process in Utah, click here.